Estate planning considerations for blended families

-Harder to accomplish maybe, but not impossible; here are some tools in your estate planning toolbox that can help you protect your own wealth and assets, while providing for loved ones as you intended.
+Harder to accomplish maybe, but not impossible.
+Here are some tools in your estate planning toolbox that can help you protect your own wealth and assets, while providing for loved ones as you intended.

-A Battle of Wills
+A battle of Wills

-A Matter of Trust
+A matter of trust

 “Biological children and step-parents can end up in a tug-of-war over assets.”

-After death, a probate court may view the proceeds as part of the parent’s estate and distribute it to those who have a claim to it.
-“For this reason, where the survivor of joint account holders believes they are entitled to the balance of the account upon the first death,” says Varza, “it’s necessary to get legal advice to establish that intention of the right of survivorship from the get-go.”
+After death, therefore, a probate court may view the proceeds as part of the parent’s estate and distribute it to those who have a claim to it.
+“For this reason, where the survivor of joint account holders believes they are entitled to the balance of the account upon the first death,” says Dawson, “it’s necessary to get legal advice to establish that intention of the right of survivorship from the get-go.”

 Marianna is confident that she and her new partner will provide for each other in their estates, but really hopes that whatever bitterness there is now between the children and stepparents dissipates.
 “I get the feeling that once we are gone and the estate is settled, the children will go their own way,” she says with a sadness.
 “We forced them to be family.
 When we’re gone, those family ties will be too.
 But at least everyone will have what they’re entitled to.”